jacquelynneheiman/Aeries_JacquelynneHeiman/POST_MORTEM.md

 The goal(s) of this project were:

   - Create an object-oriented single web page applications that displayed fake student data from a database using .NET and any database of my choice.
-  - When the user selects a student, the contact information of that student should be retrieved from the data base and displayed on the same page.
+  - When the user selects a student, the contact information of that student should be retrieved from the database and displayed on the same page.
   - Create a database that is populated with the provided tables (Student Data and Contact Data).

 ### Project Deliverables